unicef/giga-global-school-mapping/README.md

 ```
 To evaluate the model ensemble, run `05_model_evaluation.ipynb`.

-### Optimal Probability Threshold
-The best probability threshold for CAM generation maximizes the F2 score based on the validation set and can be found in the results as `optim_threshold`.

 ## CAM Evaluation
 To determine the best CAM method, run `src/cam_evaluate.py`:
 ```s